Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Examples of graphs with (n,m) --branching

 \section{Examples of graphs with \texorpdfstring{$(n,m)$}{(n,m)}--branching}

 In this section we exhibit families of graphs satisfying \Cref{defn:n6_branching}, so \Cref{thm:confdim_lower_bounds} is not vacuous.
+To mesh well with the branching condition, we want graphs with many girth-cycles, which suggests candidates related to \emph{edge-girth-regular} graphs \cite{JajKisMik18,AraLee22}.
 We discuss two abstract families of graphs, \emph{generalized $m$--gons} in \Cref{sec:genm}, and Levi graphs of \emph{transversal designs} in \Cref{sec:td}.
 Within these abstract families there are some concrete, well-known structures, namely the Levi graphs of the finite projective, affine, and biaffine planes over the finite field $\F_q$.
 In these subclasses we use the explicit nature of the constructions to get better branching estimates; in fact, in all three cases we find that the branching condition is the best possible, in the sense that the graph satisfies $(n,m)$--branching with $n$ one less than the minimum valence, and $m$ equal to the girth.
 The sole exception is the Fano plane, in which $n$ is two less than the minimum valence.

 Many of our examples are Levi graphs of finite incidence structures.
 Such a structure comes with a set of \emph{points}, a set of \emph{lines}/\emph{blocks}, and an incidence relation saying which points belong to which lines/blocks.
 The \emph{Levi graph} (or incidence graph) of the incidence structure has a vertex for each point and line/block, and an edge between two vertices if they are incident.
 This makes a bipartite simple graph.
 All of the incidence systems we consider have the property that there is at most one line/block containing a given pair of points, so the girth of the Levi graph is at least 6.